 Mark your calendar for our live events in March and April.
 Check out the events happening below and register now.

 March 24 Facebook Live session: How to use epinephrine auto-injectors for treating anaphylaxis with Dr. Julia Upton

 Join us on Facebook on Wednesday, March 24th from 12pm-1pm EDT for a review of the different epinephrine auto-injectors in Canada, including EpiPen®, ALLERJECT® and Emerade™, and how these devices are used to treat anaphylaxis.
 Our guest speaker is Dr. Julia Upton and you’ll be able to ask your questions on anaphylaxis live.

 Note: If you have a training device, have it handy for this session so you can follow along.
 If you don’t have one, no problem, a training device is not required for this session.

-April 29 Webinar: Understanding oral allergy syndrome / pollen food syndrome with Dr. Anne Ellis
+April 29 Webinar: Understanding oral allergy syndrome / pollen food allergy syndrome with Dr. Anne Ellis

-Attend our webinar on Thursday, April 29 from 12pm-1pm EDT with Dr. Anne Ellis to learn more about oral allergy syndrome (OAS)/pollen food syndrome (PFS).
+Attend our webinar on Thursday, April 29 from 12pm-1pm EDT with Dr. Anne Ellis to learn more about oral allergy syndrome (OAS)/pollen food allergy syndrome (PFAS).
 You’ll hear about the basics of OAS, including symptoms, diagnosis and treatment, reactions and their severity, and how to manage it.

 Help us improve our monthly newsletter and be entered into a draw to win a prize!